-1Actual fourth quarter 2016 Common Equity Tier 1, Tier 1 and Total capital ratios are calculated using the Standardized Approach.
-At December 31, 2016 the Institutional Bank's reported constraining Common Equity Tier 1, Tier 1 capital, and Total capital ratios were 13.6%, 13.9%, and 14.2%, respectively, based on asset risk-weightings using the Advanced Approach.
+&lt;sup>1 Actual fourth quarter 2017 Common Equity Tier 1, Tier 1 and Total capital ratios are calculated using the Standardized Approach.
+At December 31, 2017 the Institutional Bank's reported constraining Common Equity Tier 1, Tier 1 capital, and Total capital ratios were 14.1%, 14.4%, and 14.7%, respectively, based on asset risk-weightings using the Advanced Approaches.

-2The capital ratios are calculated using Dodd-Frank Capital Actions.
+&lt;sup>2The capital ratios are calculated using Dodd-Frank Capital Actions.
 These projections represent hypothetical estimates that involve an economic outcome that is more adverse than expected.
 These estimates are not forecasts of expected losses, revenues, net income before taxes, or capital ratios.
-The minimum capital ratio presented is for the period from the first quarter of 2017 through the first quarter of 2019.
+The minimum capital ratio presented is for the period from the first quarter of 2018 through the first quarter of 2020.